 Durham Constabulary, the Great North Air Ambulance Service (GNAAS), Hazardous Area Response Team (HART) and other partners use our state-of-the-art training centre at Bowburn, and we share several of our Service estates' premises with Durham Constabulary and North East Ambulance Service (NEAS).

-In Barnard Castle, we have built the only Quad emergency service station in the Country, housing Fire, Police, Ambulance and Mountain Rescue personnel.
+In Barnard Castle, we have built the only Quad emergency service station in the country, housing Fire, Police, Ambulance and Mountain Rescue personnel.
 This has provided greater opportunities for emergency service interaction and is a central emergency service point for this rural community.

-We use a collaborative approach with our police colleagues for Fire Investigation, implementing the International Standardisation Organisation (ISO)17020 standard.
+We use a collaborative approach with our police colleagues for Fire Investigation, implementing the International Standardisation Organisation (ISO) 17020 standard.

 We have formal agreements with our neighbouring FRSs for sharing special appliances and officers and we have formal agreements in place with other FRS Control Rooms to ensure resilience.
 We also support national resilience across the UK and host specialist appliances and officers for deployment across the country.

-Our Community Safety Responders provide joint cover for CDDFRS and Durham Constabulary in Weardale, and are an innovative way of responding to emergencies in rural areas.
+Our Tri-Service responders provide joint cover for CDDFRS, Durham Constabulary and the NEAS at Stanhope, and are an innovative way of responding to emergencies in rural areas.

-In the past two years we have embarked upon further estates collaboration opportunities, sharing service premises at Darlington Fire Station with NEAS.
+In the past 2 years we have embarked upon further estates collaboration opportunities, sharing service premises at Darlington Fire Station with NEAS.
 We have carried out the modernisation of Sedgefield station which involves some shared facilities with NEAS.